 Price: From US$33,900 ($48,800)

-Sized to compete with the likes of the Toyota Tacoma, Chevrolet Colorado and Ford Ranger, the Honda Ridgeline doesn’t have a body-on-frame like its nearest rivals.
+Sized to compete with the likes of the Toyota Tacoma, Chevrolet Colorado and Ford Ranger, the Honda Ridgeline doesn’t have a body-on-frame setup like its nearest rivals.
 Instead, it’s based on the eight-seat Pilot crossover.

 Indeed the Ridgeline shares many body panels with its crossover brother forward of the B-pillar.
 Compared to the Pilot, the Ridgeline has a longer wheelbase and a reinforced frame.

 The first-generation Ridgeline had a completely unique body and largely unique underpinnings, but barely troubled the scorers when it came to sales.

 This time around the company is shifting around 33,000 units per year, which is a drop in the ocean compared to the segment-leading Tacoma and its 248,000 sales in 2019.